VitoTAP/stac-catalog-builder/README.md

 Miniforge uses the open source package repository [conda-forge](https://conda-forge.org/) by default.
 In Anaconda you would need to specify that channel if you install it manually, but the environment file already specifies the option to use that channeL

+> TODO: Export env to environment.yaml file
+> TODO: There are still some problems to create an environment purely with conda (no pip).
+Find out why

 ```bash
 conda env create -f environment.yaml
 ```